 However the grief and wounding for what is happening is showing up for you and your community, on personal, ecological, social, economic, health and climatic levels, Nwyfre Earth offers therapeutic healing and support to individuals and communities.

-With individual experiences, one to one, and group process, participants can find ways to listen to the calling of Earth and find something of their authentic, adaptive role.
-We move through the spirals of ecotherapy, from disconnect to deep immersion.
+With individual experiences, one to one, as well as group process, participants can find ways to listen to the calling of Earth and find something of their authentic, adaptive role.
+Together we move through the spirals of Earth connection, from disconnect to deep immersion and belonging.

 By direct connection to the land through landscape art, sound, song, drumming, movement, stories, pilgrimage, archaeology, myth and ritual, we can all find our way back to relationship to ourselves and to the Earth once more.